 - Place your order at Dry Ice Delivered

 - Physical locations?
 Dry Ice Corp has retail distribution partners in several Northeastern states in addition to an online store.

 - Products available: Dry ice pellets are the only type of ice available online.
 Other forms of dry ice may be available when bought from a retail partner.

 - Minimum order amount: Ice pellets may be ordered directly online in either 25-pound or 45-pound quantities.
 Retail partners may have quantities as small as 10 pounds available.

-- Shipping: Shipping is only available for locations within 250 miles of Dry Ice Corp, which is headquartered in New Jersey.
-Shipping a 25-pound package of dry ice pellets to Upstate New York costs around $25 via UPS Ground.
+- Shipping: Shipping is only available for locations within 300 miles of one of Dry Ice Corp’s branches in the eastern U.S. Shipping a 25-pound package of dry ice pellets to Upstate New York costs around $25 via UPS Ground.
 Shipping a 45-pound package costs around $30.
 Orders typically arrive within 24 hours, although Dry Ice Corp notes its shipping partner does not deliver on Saturdays, Sundays, or Mondays.

 - Place your order at Dry Ice Corp

 - Fred Meyer customer service (800) 576-4377